 Pole plant usage

-- Propulsion when skating on flats (poling)
+- Propulsion or pushing ourselves around on flats (poling)

 - Balance: it is important to remember that the pole plant is merely an aid to balance.
 It does not mean that we should support ourselves on the pole itself.
 We don’t put any weight onto the pole, the pole is just another sensor for us, regarding terrain shape and/or steepness.